monker133/vile-discord-raider/README.md

 1: download zip
 2: open it and extract it
 3: open multi-tool folder
+4: put multi-tool.py on desktop
-4: double click on setup.bat and your good to go oh yeah and python must be installed.
+5: double click on setup.bat and your good to go oh yeah and python must be installed.